 Can You Freeze Green Beans?

 Yes, you can freeze green beans for up to 12 months.
-While some sources will tell you to blanch green beans before freezing them, it’s unnecessary.
-Just make sure they’re washed and chopped before storing them in freezer-safe bags.
+Blanching green beans before freezing them helps preserve their color and crispness.
+Just make sure they’re washed first.
+(Full Instructions Below)

 Do Green Beans Freeze Well?
 Yes